Evaluating In-Context Learning of Libraries for Code Generation: Constrained Generation Using Functions Defined In-Context

 \section{Constrained Generation Using Functions Defined In-Context}

-Developers often have constraints on the functions they can use while writing code.
+Developers often have constraints on the functions they can use.
 For example, coding for software projects may require using functions within the current repository.
 Motivated by this use case, we examine a scenario where the language model is constrained (using natural language instructions) to use specific library functions presented in-context.
-Note that in this scenario (unlike the previous one), it is possible for the model to generate the semantically correct code without using the functions specified in-context.
-Hence, we also explicitly evaluate whether the generated code actually uses the context-defined functions in addition to its execution being correct.
+Note that in this scenario, it is possible for the model to generate the semantically correct code without using the functions specified in-context.
+Hence, we additionally evaluate whether the generated code uses the context-defined functions.